Home > Philosophy Why the Fear of Death Is Irrational

 A man named Don Morse wrote an excellent book about his death anxiety, NDE and research into the many theories and beliefs about the afterlife.
 It is entitled, Searching For Eternity and it is well worth reading.

-In conclusion, here are some words of wisdom concerning the fear of death.
-Perhaps it will help.
+Here are some words of wisdom concerning the fear of death:

 “To fear death is nothing other than to think oneself wise when one is not.
 For it is to think one knows what one does not know.
 No one knows whether death may not even turn out to be one of the greatest blessings of human beings.
 And yet people fear it as if they knew for certain it is the greatest evil.”
 (Socrates)